Ateneo–La Salle rivalry: UAAP

 The COVID-19 pandemic halted all the remaining league tournaments in 2020, and the remainder of the season, including the entire following season, was cancelled on April 7 of that year.
-During the resumption of the UAAP Season 84 in 2022, however, both Ateneo and La Salle lost to the University of the Philippines Fighting Maroons in the men's basketball post-season rounds.
+During the resumption of the UAAP Season 84 in 2022, however, both Ateneo and La Salle lost to the UP Fighting Maroons in the men's basketball post-season rounds.
 UP swept La Salle in the eliminations before ousting them in their final game of their Final Four series.
 In addition, UP ended Ateneo's UAAP record of 39-game winning streak and their bid for a second consecutive season of elimination round sweep and stepladder finals berth, before dethroning them in their do-or-die match in the championship round and denying their bid for an unprecedented second streak of four consecutive UAAP championships.
 As a result, this marked the first time in UAAP history that an eventual champion team has defeated both Ateneo and La Salle, as well as win multiple overtime games in the championship series, in the post-season rounds in men's basketball in any single season.

 In UAAP Season 85, La Salle ended their seven-game losing streak to Ateneo in UAAP men's basketball dating from the Season 80 championship series in the first round of the eliminations before Ateneo won their head-to-head matchup in the second round of the eliminations.
 While both Ateneo and La Salle split their respective elimination records with the semifinal-bound UP Fighting Maroons and NU Bulldogs, Ateneo defeated UP in the second round of the eliminations to clinch the top seed while gain a twice-to-beat semifinal advantage for the sixth consecutive season—the longest overall streak in the Final Four era of UAAP men's basketball—after sweeping the Adamson Soaring Falcons due to quotient system in the eliminations.
 Meanwhile, La Salle was eliminated from semifinal contention after losing to Adamson in their playoff for the fourth seed.
 UP and Ateneo eventually ousted NU and Adamson, respectively, en route to their second consecutive (and third overall) joint UAAP men's basketball championship series appearance.
 Ateneo prevailed in three games to deny the UP Fighting Maroons their bid for an unprecedented double UAAP championship streak in a single calendar year, anchored by Ange Kouame, the first naturalized and overall player in UAAP men's basketball history to win Rookie of the Year, and Season and Finals Most Valuable Player (MVP) awards.